Since 1909

 Pacific Logging Congress

 Historically, PLC was a combined equipment show and convention where the newest logging equipment and supplies were exhibited.
-Meetings were held with educational and informational presentations about the logging industry from safety to logging techniques and political activities were heard.
+Meetings included educational and informational presentations about logging industry topics such as safety and logging techniques, and political activities were discussed.

 PLC and PFF continue to support other education programs such as Provider Pals.
-This program provides inter-city schools with a better understanding of the natural resources industry in other areas.
+This program provides inner-city schools with a better understanding of the natural resources industry.
 Public education is very important for the future of our industry and through programs like these we can continue to get our message out there.